 San Telmo Sunday Market

-One thing that might get a little confusing if it’s your first visit to Buenos Aires is that there are two completely different markets in San Telmo.
-One is the weekly outdoor market that stretches down Defensa Street, and main topic for this blog.
+One is the weekly outdoor market that stretches down Defensa Street, and the main topic for this blog.
 You may also see it referred to as Feria de San Telmo or the San Telmo Fair in english.

 San Telmo Market

-(Bolívar 970, Buenos Aires) Located in the San Telmo neighborhood, this large indoor hall is a must visit while in the area.
-What was once a rundown market has evolved into a hip indoor street food scene mixed with local goods and fresh produce stalls.
+The other market in San Telmo is an indoor center also located in the San Telmo neighborhood.
+What was once a rundown market, has evolved into a hip indoor street food scene mixed with local goods and fresh produce stalls.

 This is the perfect place for lunch or an early dinner!
-On Sunday’s its especially packed while the outdoor market is in full swing nearby.
-So if you don’t want to fight for a seat at one of the stalls it’s best to plan ahead.
+On Sunday’s its especially packed, while the outdoor market is in full swing nearby.
+Here’s more of the best restaurants in San Telmo.

 San Telmo Market Hours